 New outfits and accessories to earn or purchase for endlessly customizable Wizard avatars.

 Another great way Wizard 101 has families in mind is with the payment options.
 The game has a perpetual free trial to start things off.
 You can play forever without ever handing over even payment information, and you can get more out of that than you expect.
 Instead of payment for time, the game works on a payment for “area” theory.
 The full game payment option is $9.95 per month, which opens everything in the game.
 There are options there too though, with discounts if you buy a full year, or if you are buying a second account so two people in the family can play together (which is really cool, by the way).
+There are different payment options like retail gift cards, major credit cards, and PayPal.
+Like in most games, digital currencies like bitcoin can be used to redeem the gift card.
+This could be the reason why more players are opting and purchasing btc these days.

 But, Wizard 101 takes things up a notch with another option that I find brilliant.
 You also have the option to pay-as-you-go and unlock areas one at a time.
 For as little as $1 (and up to not that much more) you can unlock an area, and that area will stay open to you forever.
 Take your time exploring that area as much as you want without having to pay more until you’re ready.
 This theory opens a lot of possibility for a family-friendly awareness of a game.
 Do a certain number of chores, earn a new area.